← Home

 Start a timer by typing a duration into the Tock popover.
 Tock accepts flexible, natural inputs like these:

 Press Return to start.
-The active timer replaces any existing one.
-Duration timers count down to zero, then play a configurable tone and optionally show a notification.
-Finished timers can be repeated or cleared.
+Duration timers count down to zero, then play a configurable tone and optionally show a desktop notification.

 Stopwatch